-Consultation on proposed changes to the Council’s Adult Social Care charging policy - ended 15 December
+Changes to the Council’s Adult Social Care charging policy

-Cambridgeshire County Council has been consulting on proposed changes to its Adult Social Care charging policy.
-(Find out more about the Fairer Contributions Policy.)
+From 23 September to 15 December 2019 Cambridgeshire County Council held a consultation on proposed changes to the Council's Adult Social Care charging policy.

 What is the Adult Social Care charging policy?

 The policy explains how the Council works out what people should pay towards the cost of their council-funded care and support, based on their ability to pay.